telenaco/HapticWhril/README.md

 <script type="text/javascript" id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>

-In this page you can find all the required files and code to build a gyroscope haptic device.

-You can download a full 3D model ready to print from the fusion website:
+Welcome to this guide for constructing and operating a kinesthetic haptic controller that harnesses the dynamic properties of a flywheel with dual axes of rotation.
+This page serves as a one-stop resource, offering all the essential files, codes, and  instructions necessary to create your own gyroscope-based haptic device.

+For a head start, we've provided a fully-realized 3D model, ready for 3D printing, accessible via the Fusion website.
+You can explore the model in detail through the embedded frame below or download it from the dropdown menu:

 <div style="text-align:center;">
 <iframe width="800" height="450" src="https://myhub.autodesk360.com/ue2901c7f/g/shares/SHd38bfQT1fb47330c99796b3271601d0da5" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

+In the following sections, we'll delve deep into the theoretical underpinnings of the device, ensuring you have a robust understanding of the principles that drive its functionality.

-# Understanding the theory
+# Understanding the Theory

 If you are new to gyroscopes, this video will help you understand the output torques from a gyroscope.